 The study of crystallization kinetics in amorphous materials by differential scanning calorimetry methods has been widely discussed in the literature [3-5].
 Many authors used the so-called Kissinger plot [4] or Ozawa plot [6] directly to examine the kinetics of crystallization of amorphous materials.
-These methods, however, cannot be directly applied to the crystallization of the quoted materials and the physical meaning of the activation energies thus obtained are obscure because the crystallization is advanced not by the nth order reaction but by the nucleation and growth process.
+These methods, however, cannot be directly applied to the crystallization of the quoted materials and the physical meaning of the activation energies thus obtained is obscure because the crystallization is advanced not by the nth-order reaction but by the nucleation and growth process.
 On the other hand, some authors applied the Johnson-Mehl-Avrami (JMA) equation to the non-isothermal crystallization process [7-10].
 Although sometimes they appeared to get reasonable activation energies, this procedure is not appropriate because the JMA equation was derived for isothermal crystallization [11].

-In this work, an alternative method is proposed for analyzing the non-isothermal crystallization kinetics on the basis of nucleation and crystal growth processes, in the case of an as-quenched glass, which contains a large number of nuclei, "site saturation" [12].
-In addition, the present paper applies the proposed method to the analysis of the crystallization kinetics of the $Sb{0.20}As{0.32}Se{0.48}$ glassy semiconductor.
+In this work, an alternative method is proposed for analyzing the non-isothermal crystallization kinetics on the basis of nucleation and crystal growth processes, in the case of an as-quenched glass, which contains a large number of nuclei "site saturation" [12].
+In addition, the present paper applies the proposed method to the analysis of the crystallization kinetics of the Sb{0.04}As{0.48}Se{0.48} glassy semiconductor.
 The material was reheated to research the applicability of the quoted method, obtaining for the kinetic exponent similar values before and after reheating.
-This result confirms the presence of a sufficient number of nuclei in the as-quenched glass.
+This result confirms the presence of a sufficient number of nuclei in the as-quenched glass, and therefore, it is a case of "site saturation".